jum/caddy-docker-proxy-redis/README.md

 I do host my own private git repositories and the assorted CI/CD pipelines using gitea.
 The subdirectiory gitea shows an example docker-compose.yml file.
-Please note that I use something like this in my app.ini for gitea to reverse proxy via a unix socket:
+Please note that I use something like this in my app.ini for gitea to reverse proxy via an unix socket:

 ```
 [server]